jcbwlkr/jcbwlkr.github.io/static/resume/resume.md

 Primary **Go** server engineer for **Adobe Project 1324** which is a web platform engaging creative youths to share original pieces of work related to a particular cause.
-One exhibit is currently live on the platform at [withmalala.org](withmalala.org) which invites youth to stand with Malala Yousafzai in her campaign for girls' rights to education.
-The platform is currently being extended to host other exhibits on various topics.
+One exhibit launched on the platform was #withmalala which invited youth to stand with Malala Yousafzai in her campaign for girls' rights to education.
+A second exhibit was the 2015 Sundance Ignite Challenge.
+In this role I:

-* Developing the server application composing a REST API, middleware, Go templating, a service layer, SQS job queues, logging to an ELK stack, internationalization, and unit and integration tests.
+* Developed the server application composing a REST API, middleware, Go templating, a service layer, SQS job queues, logging to an ELK stack, internationalization, and unit and integration tests.
-* Integrate with the APIs of several Adobe systems.
+* Integrated with the APIs of several Adobe systems.
 * Constructed the team's Continuous Integration and Continuous Deployment pipelines using Ansible, Docker, Jenkins, Hipchat, and AWS.